rbr1/BCR_TCR_PROCESSING_PIPELINE/README.md

 # BCR_TCR_PROCESSING_PIPELINE
 BCR/TCR processing pipeline for NGS data

+Please see the manual for full details.
 A summary of the pipeline is described below:
 Page 2 of 11

 **Stage 1:**